b-golas/b-golas.github.io/docs/spark_performance_and_dev_choices.md

 Columnar format like Parquet or ORC enable column pruning and predicate pushdown which benefits performance.
 Avro offers robust schema evolution and schema registries.
 Parquet supports limited schema evolution but is better suited for read-optimized analytics.
 CSV and JSON are human-readable, but they lack optimizations and compression efficiency.

 **What compression algorithm is used?
 Does it suit the data and workload?**
-For example, Zstd offers better compression ratios and decompression speed compared to Gzip in many use cases.
+For example, Zstd offers better compression ratios and decompression speed compared to other algorithms in many use cases.
 Choose compression based on read/write patterns and CPU trade-offs.

 **Is the data partitioned logically and efficiently?
 Should it be?**
 Partitioning by fields like `date`, `source`, or `region` can improve query performance and reduce shuffle volume—if used appropriately.